rmwc/rmwc/README.md

 ## Recent updates

-v8.0.1 is here!
+v8.0.2 is here!
 This release includes bug fixes of v8.0.0.
+One being the date-picker not showing up in Chrome, when setting Textfield to have type="date".

 - `npm i rmwc@latest` or `npm i @rmwc/button@latest`.
 - React 17 now usable as a peer dep